bb2qqq/pythonstudy/book/zen_book/zen.md

         Every line has its own necessary functionality.
         Knowing what does each line do in your code.
         Make it more readable for reviewing(for you and others).

+   Comment is more for better thinking than instructions for others.